 However, allowing your anger to get the better of you in the moments after the crash could prevent you from collecting vital information to help police catch the fleeing driver.
 Catching the other driver may be your only hope of obtaining compensation for medical expenses and other damages from the crash.

-The auto accident injury attorneys at Pfeifer, Morgan & Stesiak advise you to take the following steps after a hit and run accident in Indiana:
+The South Bend car accident attorneys at Pfeifer, Morgan & Stesiak advise you to take the following steps after a hit and run accident in Indiana:

 Never Chase the Other Driver